-The partners in the firm have specialized in these various practice areas for over 30 years.
+The senior partners of the firm have practiced over 30 years each.

-The firm consists of three partners, assisted by a legal support staff of associates and paralegal assistants.
+The firm consists of four partners assisted by a legal support staff.
 The firm attorneys have participated as speakers and contributors in programs presented by various Bar Associations, professional groups and community organizations.
 A collaborative and creative firm culture permits each lawyer to share in the firm's collective capabilities.